davizinho5/laser3d/README.md

 Then, the assembler node has to be launched.
 Depending on the type of information provided by your laser you have to launch laser\_aseembler (hokuyo) or point\_cloud\_aseembler (velodyne).

-$ roslaunch laser3d laser\_aseembler.launch
+$ roslaunch laser3d point\_cloud\_aseembler.launch       (velodyne)
-$ roslaunch laser3d point\_cloud\_aseembler.launch
+$ roslaunch laser3d laser\_aseembler.launch              (hokuyo)

-Finally, there is an testing node which commands the motor to move, the assembler to merge the information and finally publishes it so that it can be seen in rviz.
+Finally, there is an testing node which commands the motor to move, asks the assembler to merge the information and finally publishes it so that it can be seen in rviz. for calling this node:

+$ rosrun laser3d bin\_laser\_pc\_assemble\_req        (velodyne)
+$ rosrun laser3d bin\_laser\_scan\_assemble\_req      (hokuyo)

+Extra!
+There is and example launch file to call a pointcloud filter nodelet.
+In this case, the parameters are set to filter data on the z-axis between -1.0 and 10.5 meters, and downsample the data with a leaf size of 0.01 meters.
+Call:

+$ roslaunch laser3d voxelgrid.launch